|Program Description||Application||Program Information||Cost Estimates|

 ESTIMATED PROGRAM COSTS

-The fees below will be assessed to the student's Bursar account at his/her respective university:
+The fees below will be assessed to the student's Bursar account:

 Undergraduate 7 credits:

 Graduate 7 Credits: